 “The government only pays for half days of education in Cambodia.
 This means children whose families can’t afford private school or a private tutor will often be kept at home for the rest of the day,” Claire said.

 “We worked in the Children’s Action for Development centres, which are free, and heavily rely on volunteers.
-This opens up an opportunity for girls to be educated and so the children’s attendance is equal in gender.’
-Claire said.
+This opens up an opportunity for girls to be educated and so the children’s attendance is equal in gender,’ Claire said.

 “They didn’t have any electricity - so no lights or fans.
-No running water, pit toilet, basic buildings, chairs cramped in all over the room.
+No running water, a pit toilet, basic buildings, chairs cramped in all over the room.
 When you have to jump in the deep end and work things out yourself, that’s when you really learn how to do something.
 The children just loved it, but the volunteers were very appreciative of what they had experienced and it changed their life as well.”

-A broader outlook on work
+A broader outlook

 “I have more of an understanding of other cultures and other religions and other types of people.
-I’ve learned you shouldn’t judge a book by its cover, and you just don’t know what people are going through until you actually talk to them.”
+I’ve learned you shouldn’t judge a book by its cover, and you just don’t know what people are going through, until you actually talk to them.”

 Celebrating ACU’s Women